abrandeen/MadLibsAlexaSkill/README.md

 * Shall pull from a bank of stored Mad Libs.
 * Should prompt users for the type of word again if their previous answer is invalid for the requested type.
 * Should allow, but not require, the user to choose a certain topic for their Mad Lib.
-* Should repeat the complete story if the user asks for it to be repeated immediately after it is read.

 ## Development Approach
 In order to understand how to develop an Alexa skill, we looked through Amazon Alexa documentation.
 We created a custom skill from a quick start template.
 The general pattern of a custom skill utilizes "intents" the user gives in their input to call the coordinating event handler.
 This event handler then processes the user input and returns the desired output to Alexa who then responds to the user.